 ACKNOWLEDGEMENT OF COUNTRY

-We would like to acknowledge the Wurundjeri people of the Kulin Nation as the Traditional Owners of the land on which our Melbourne office is located and acknowledge the Arrernte people of Central Australia as the Traditional Owners of the land on which our Alice Springs office is located.
+We would like to acknowledge the Wurundjeri people of the Kulin Nation as the Traditional Owners of the land on which our Melbourne office is located and acknowledge the Arrernte people of Central Australia, Kaurna people of Adelaide and Larrakia people of Darwin as the Traditional Owners of the lands where our staff are based.

 We pay our respects to Elders past and present and extend that respect to all Aboriginal & Torres Strait Islander Australians, particularly those who have made and continue to make contributions to the work to close the gap for vision.